sebastianangermund/home_service/django_web_server/home_server/README.md

 	* Steps for uploading to arduino and ESP should be documented and work!
 	* ESP should loop reconnection to wifi after power outage.
 	* Arduino should continue loop its script after power outage.

+## DOING

 * Setup logging service that:
     * Periodically gather status data from things.
+        - set up a background scheduler
     * Stores the data in (separate? time series?) database.
     * Has a graphics function (in template? trough api?).

-## DOING

 ## DONE